 The executive role of the Chief Operating Officer is to oversee all operational aspects of a company.
 This includes overseeing operations, human resources, and finance departments within an organization and managing budgets.
 The COO ensures that any departmental goals are aligned with corporate strategies by working closely with other executives at every level to set priorities for projects and growth initiatives throughout the year along with reviewing progress on both short-term (monthly) and long-term plans six months ahead before formal review cycles take place quarterly or annually based upon organizational needs.

 Our Company is looking for an ambitious, experienced, and self-driven Chief Operating Officer who will serve as the right-hand to our Chief Executive Officer (CEO) and be responsible for the general operational success of the organization.
-The ideal candidate must be a resourceful leader who has functioned at every level of executive leadership and must manage diverse business operations.
+The ideal candidate must be a resourceful leader who has functioned at every executive leadership level and must manage diverse business operations.

 "The best recruiting platform on the market!
 VIVAHR allowed us to create a dashboard and applicant experience like no other!!"

 Post for free to 50+ job boards

 The Chief Operating Officer is to work with the Chief Executive Officer to ensure the functionality of the whole organization by overseeing all operations of the organization to sustain growth and aid business expansion.
 If there is a need for a change of strategy within the company, the COO is to design the strategy (along with other executives) and see the implementation of that change.
 This role involves an in-depth knowledge of sales and marketing within the company.
 An effective Chief Operating Officer is well acquainted with department heads and those who contribute to the organization’s inner workings.